HenryLoo/blog/_posts/2020-08-14-actraiser.markdown

 {% include youtube_player.html id="iJTnHa9aWiA?start=1926" %}

 # Gameplay
-- ☐ (Almost) always fun to play
-- **☑ Mostly engaging to play**
-- ☐ Mostly boring to play
-- ☐ Frustrating/annoying to play

----

 **Genre: 2D side-scrolling platformer, city builder/simulation**

 For the platforming sections, controls can feel clunky if you don't know specifically how the player character's movement is limited.